 Catholic vigil (wake)

-The funeral or memorial mass is traditionally held at the church.
-The casket or urn is often sprinkled with holy water when carried into the church, and symbols of the Christian faith such as an open Bible or crucifix may be placed on the casket.
-The first few rows of pews at the funeral mass are likely to be reserved for close family.
+The loved one's casket or urn is often sprinkled with holy water when it's carried into the church.
+Symbols of the Christian faith, such as an open Bible or crucifix, may be placed on the casket.
+The first few rows of pews at a funeral Mass are often reserved for close family.
+A priest leads the ceremony.

 Catholic burial and cremation